-In general, this Plan does not project the need to relocate any business or household located in a building that is recommended for rehabilitation.
+In general, this Plan does not project the need to relocate any business or household located in a building that is recommended for rehabilitation, as there is no longer any provision or intention by the Borough to exercise the power of Eminent Domain to acquire and assemble redevelopment parcels.
 Any business or household located within a building designated for redevelopment in this Plan will become eligible for relocation assistance at the time of the filing of the declaration of taking by the Borough Council, acting as the Redevelopment Entity, and will be referred to the Relocation Assistance Officer appointed by the Borough.
-If the dwelling unit is owner-occupied and is part of a redevelopment parcel included in a redevelopment agreement, the redevelopment agreement shall include a provision that relocation expenses pursuant to the Workable Relocation Assistance Program be paid to the owner at the time of closing, or in the case of condemnation proceedings, between the filing of the declaration of taking and the issuance of demolition permits to the redeveloper.
+If the dwelling unit is owner occupied and is part of a redevelopment parcel included in a redevelopment agreement, the redevelopment agreement shall include a provision that relocation expenses pursuant to the Workable Relocation Assistance Program be paid to the owner at the time of closing, or in the case of condemnation proceedings, between the filing of the declaration of taking and the issuance of demolition permits to the redeveloper.

-If condemnation is not required for the purposes of acquiring and assembling redevelopment parcels, the costs of relocation, if any, shall be negotiated as part of the transfer of the property from the owner to the redeveloper in the same manner as with ordinary real estate transactions.
+If-Because condemnation is not required for the purposes of acquiring and assembling redevelopment parcels, the costs of relocation, if any, shall be negotiated as part of the transfer of the property from the owner to the redeveloper in the same manner as with ordinary real estate transactions.